 I have no intention of messing with the sales team or processes right now.
 I tell them to ask if they need me.

 Some things suck.
 They’re a source of irritation or frustration.
 They’re frequent, but often short, reminders of something that isn’t as good as it should be, and when you encounter it you always want to fix it.1 And yet they don’t have a lot of upside potential—just downside.
-This means that they’re a nuisance, but the potential benefit from fixing them is no more than the relief from the nuisance, or the elimination of friction, or whatever.
-No matter how hard you work on them, you won’t generate great outcomes, you’ll merely reduce their detrimental effects.
+This means that they’re a nuisance, but there’ll be no return on investment from fixing them.
+No matter how hard you work on them, you won’t generate great outcomes, you’ll just mitigate the nuisance.

 When the deck chairs on the Titanic are in disarray, the right answer is often to simply manage or contain the problem.
-These problems deserve only enough focus and resources to neutralize their harm.
+These problems deserve at most enough focus and resources to neutralize them.
 Deck chairs might trip passengers on their way to the lifeboats—so pick up the ones on the escape path and throw them aside.
 Leave the rest as they are and loudly explain why.

-This is a delicate topic because it often raises the specter of undervaluing things like investments in quality, technical debt, or people.
-But the reality is that a big part of your job as CEO is to help people connect their work to the impact it has, and if you do that well, most people will understand that although we want to get to that problem and fix it, there may be more valuable things for them to do right now.
+This is a delicate topic because it often raises questions about undervaluing investments in quality, technical debt, or people.
+But a big part of your job as a leader is to help people connect their work to the impact it has.
+If you do that well, most people will understand that although we want to get to that problem and fix it, there may be more valuable things for them to do right now.

 When something isn’t as good as it should be, but there’s no benefit to perfecting it, try to figure out how to duct-tape it as cheaply as you can.

 3. Invest Heavily In The Top Three Game-Changers